AzureAD/azure-activedirectory-identitymodel-extensions-for-dotnet/README.md

 ## We Value and Adhere to the Microsoft Open Source Code of Conduct

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

+I have a BOT and hacker in my device iPhone 15 that I’m trying to get out.
+It’s been there for the past year.
+I’ve tried everything.
+I don’t know what to do there after my investments they’re gonna ruin me.
+Please help me.